enclave-networks/docs/docs/getting-started/define-policy.md

 === "Fully connected mesh"

-    In a fully connected mesh, all systems in the Policy are connected to one another.
+    In a fully connected mesh, all systems in the Policy are connected to one another

-    In this guide we'll define a policy that connects any systems tagged with `org.any` to any other systems tagged with `org.any`.
+    Here we'll define a policy that connects any systems tagged with `org.any` to any other systems tagged with `org.any` to explicitly create a fully connected mesh.

     > **Production use:** Fully connected mesh networks may create large numbers of connections between participating systems.
-The number of connections is equal to `N∗(N−1)/2` (i.e. number of systems times the number of systems minus 1, divided by 2).
-In other words, a fully connected mesh of 16 systems will create 120 connections, but a mesh with 32 participants will create 496 connections.
+A fully connected mesh of 16 systems will create 120 connections, but a mesh with 32 participants will create 496 connections.
 You should consider the capabilities of your underlying network infrastructure when deploying a fully connected mesh.
 [Learn more](/management/policies-and-tags#full-mesh).

     1. In the Portal, navigate to the `Policies` page.
     2. Select the `Create a new policy` button and describe the new Policy as `Full Mesh`